ordina-jworks/ordina-jworks.github.io/_posts/2015-10-13-MicroservicesPatterns.md

 author: ken_coenen
 title: 'Applying software patterns to microservices'
 image: /img/jax2015_logo.jpg
-tags: [microservices, software patterns]
+tags: [Microservices, Software Patterns]
-category: microservices
+category: Microservices
 ---

 >During the week of October 12th, my colleagues Andreas Evers and Tim De Bruyn and me attended JAX London 2015.
 After attending over a dozen talks in three days, we went home with tons of insights about DevOps, microservices, Continuous Delivery, Spring Boot and much more.
 This is a write-up of Chris Richardson’s talk [A pattern language for microservices](https://jaxlondon.com/session/a-pattern-language-for-microservices/).